kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	E. Secondary aldosteronism

 #### Answer: A. Cushing’s syndrome - *FALSE* = D. Primary aldosteronism - TRUE (Conn's syndrome)

-- Primary aldosteronism (Conn’s syndrome) is a condition of hyperaldosteronism originating in the adrenal gland.
-The causes include an aldosterone-secreting adrenocortical adenoma, hyperplasia of the zona glomerulosa and, very rarely, an adrenal carcinoma.
-It is characterised by hypertension secondary to sodium retention, hypokalaemia and a decreased serum renin caused by a negative feedback of increased blood pressure on renin secretion.
-- Cushing’s syndrome is the result of increased glucocorticoid production, particularly cortisol.
-Physical signs typically include ‘moon facies,’ truncal obesity, ‘buffalo hump’ and purple abdominal striae.
-Diabetes mellitus is a condition of inadequate insulin production that presents with hyperglycaemia and ketoacidosis.
-Phaeochromocytoma is a rare tumour of chromaffin cells occurring most commonly in the adrenal medulla.
-The tumour secretes adrenaline and noradrenaline, resulting in secondary hypertension.
-Secondary aldosteronism results from an activation of the renin–angiotensin system caused by renal ischaemia, oedema and renal tumours.
-In contrast to primary aldosteronism, secondary aldosteronism is associated with increased serum renin.
+##### Common Endocrine Disorders - LEARN
+###### Primary Aldosteronism (Conn’s syndrome)
+- Condition of hyperaldosteronism originating in adrenal gland
+- Causes include
+	1. Aldosterone-secreting adrenocortical adenoma
+	2. Hyperplasia of zona glomerulosa
+	3. Adrenal carcinoma (*very rare*)
+- Characterised by
+	1. HyPERtension secondary to sodium retention
+	2. HyPOkalaemia
+	3. &darr; serum renin caused by a negative feedback of hypertension on renin secretion

+###### Cushing's Syndrome
+- Result of increased glucocorticoid production, particularly cortisol
+- Physical signs typically
+	- 'moon facies'
+	- truncal obesity
+	- buffalo hump
+	- purple abdominal striae

+###### Diabetes Mellitus
+- Condition of inadequate insulin production
+- Presents with hyperglycaemia and ketoacidosis

+###### Phaeochromocytoma
+- Rare tumour of chromaffin cells occurring most commonly in the adrenal medulla
+- Tumour secretes adrenaline and noradrenaline, resulting in secondary hypertension

+###### Secondary Aldosteronism
+- Results from an activation of renin–angiotensin system caused by renal ischaemia, oedema and renal tumours
+- In contrast to primary aldosteronism, secondary aldosteronism is associated with *increased serum renin*

 ### Q2.54
 A patient is given an IV infusion of p-aminohippuric acid (PAH).
 After a short time: